devanooga/devanooga.com/_pages/coc.md

 - {:#slack-politics-religion} Political, religious, and otherwise sensitive or controversial discussions are welcome, but we ask that users keep such topics out of the `#general` and `#random` channels.
 - {:#slack-new-channels} Users are welcome to create new channels for any topic.
 Administrators _may_ remove a channel if it is determined that it violates our CoC or if the channel is unused and cluttering up our channel list.
 - {:#slack-bots} Bots that provide information relevant to a channel, or provide some utility to a channel or the organization are encouraged.
 Bots that exist only as a joke or to provide content that could reasonably be considered spam are actively discouraged, and may be deleted.

+## Use of the Forums

+Like our Slack Organization, the [devanooga Forums](https://forums.devanooga.com) is a privilege we provide and maintain for our community.
+As with slack, the admins may choose to revoke the privileges of a user to post the Forum.

+- {:#forums-one-account} Users are allowed only one account.
+- {:#forums-impersonation} Users may not impersonate other users, celebrities, etc.
+- {:#forums-on-topic} Please keep threads, and the posts on those threads on topic.
+Administrators may remove threads that are off-topic for the community, remove posts that are off-topic for a thread, or move threads to an appropriate forum.
+- {:#forums-titles} Create clear and descriptive titles for new threads to help others understand the topic at a glance.
+- {:#forums-duplicate} Before starting a new thread, use the search function to see if a similar topic already exists.
+Contribute to existing discussions where possible.
+- {:#forums-appropriate-content} Remember that all content posted to the Forums is publicly viewable and will reflect the devanooga community.
+Content that the administrators and community feel do not reflect the spirit of devanooga (such as hate speech, racism, etc) will be removed without warning.
+- {:#forums-reporting} Use the Forums' reporting system (linked on every post) to report content that you feel violates our Code of Conduct.
+Administrators will review and act on reports promptly when appropriate.

 ## Privacy